 The Limited Pharmacy Services program is funded under Part B of the Ryan White HIV/AIDS Treatment Extension Act in West Virginia, and claims are processed through the BMS claims processing system.
 The program assists eligible persons with HIV infection in obtaining drugs covered by the Limited Pharmacy Services formulary.
-To be eligible for the Limited Pharmacy Services program, a person must meet the following criteria:
+To be eligible for Limited Pharmacy Services, a person must meet the following criteria:

-- Be an HIV infected resident of West Virginia; - Have family income less than 400% of the Federal poverty level (FPL); - Not be eligible for other forms of reimbursement such as Medicaid or full insurance coverage; and - Have completed the Limited Pharmacy Services and Medicaid application at their local DoHS county office.
+- be an HIV infected resident of West Virginia; - have family income less than 400% of the federal poverty level (FPL); - not be eligible for other forms of reimbursement such as Medicaid or full insurance coverage; and - have completed the Limited Pharmacy Services and Medicaid application at their local DHHR county office.

-Limited Pharmacy Services participants do not receive a medical identification card but do receive a letter that verifies eligibility and includes their identification number with a prefix of "69."
+Limited Pharmacy Services participants do not receive a medical identification card, but do receive a letter that verifies eligibility and includes their identification number with a prefix of "69."
 All claims except those for vaccines may be submitted online through the pharmacy POS system or by using the approved paper claim form.
-Covered drugs are limited to a 30-day supply.
-Claims must be submitted within one year from the date of service.
+Covered drugs are limited to a 30 day supply.
+Claims must be submitted within 60 days from the date of service.
 Formulary drugs must be dispensed in generic form if available.
 Brand-name drugs that have generic equivalents require prior authorization.
 There are no co-payment requirements for this program.
-Limited Pharmacy Services Program may cover co-pays for eligible residents who are covered by insurance or Medicare Part D. Claims for vaccines must be submitted on the approved pharmacy paper claim form and mailed to ATF, PO Box 6360, Wheeling, West Virginia 26003.
+Limited Pharmacy Services program may cover co-pays for eligible residents who are covered by insurance or Medicare Part D. Claims for vaccines must be submitted on the approved pharmacy paper claim form and mailed to ATF, PO Box 6360, Wheeling, West Virginia 26003.
 Certain drugs may require prior authorization and emergency supplies of these drugs may not be dispensed.
 Please refer to the BMS website for the Limited Pharmacy Services formulary.
-More information regarding Limited Pharmacy Services is available at the West Virginia Department of Health's Office of Epidemiology and Prevention Services website or by calling the local AIDS Task Force.
+More information regarding Limited Pharmacy Services is available at the DHHR Office of Epidemiology and Prevention Services website or by calling the local AIDS Task Force.